djOB2EOTWQW1/ii-Eve/.github/README.md

 **[ii](https://github.com/end-4/dots-hyprland):** A perfect hyprland dots in material-3 style

 **[vaguesyntax](https://github.com/vaguesyntax)** For ii-vynx, which is the actual base of this fork.
-Thanks for the foundation.
+Thanks for the fork.

-**[P3DROVFX](https://github.com/P3DROVFX)** For ii-vynx-fork borrowed the Cheatsheet Commands tab, the Expressive bar theme (widgets/popups/cards), and the Bluetooth connection popup from there.
+**[P3DROVFX](https://github.com/P3DROVFX)** Borrowed the Cheatsheet Commands tab, the Expressive bar theme (widgets/popups/cards), and the Bluetooth connection popup from there.

 **[Quickshell](https://quickshell.org/)** The Qt-Quick widget system that makes all of this possible.